Trucking Accidents ATTORNEYS

 But the legal obstacles imposed by the passage of time are only one reason why it’s critical to press your case quickly.
 Memories fade over time.
 Your recollection of the accident may be limited even today, due to physical or psychological trauma.
 As the weeks and months pass you will forget more critical details about the accident, which could affect your chances to win fair compensation.
 This is why we stress to all clients that it is best to begin the process as soon as possible.

-HOW YOU CAN PREPARE TO TAKE YOUR TRUCK ACCIDENT CLAIM TO COURT
+WHAT YOU NEED TO TAKE YOUR TRUCK ACCIDENT CLAIM TO COURT

 Hold on to medical records – A common tactic employed against personal injury victims is to downplay the seriousness of their injuries, and the costs incurred for treatment.
 Don’t lose any billing statements from your doctors or the facilities where you received treatment, and keep copies of your medical records and treatment plans related to your injuries.
 These documents can influence your total reward amount should you win your trial or an out-of-court settlement.